Chapter 18:

 Pffffft—!

-I couldn’t hold back any longer, quickly releasing the loudest and most resounding laugh I’d had in years.
 Laughing so hard that I began to cry, I clutched my aching ribs.

-“This is no laughing matter; some of us are students here and want to remain students.”
+“This is no laughing matter.
+Some of us are students here and want to remain students.”
 Rionriv protested.

 “Because it matters to me!”
 Rionriv slapped the table.
 “Now, if you want us to help you save the world or whatever, you’ll need to help us stay in school.”

-“No!”
-Rionriv stood, marching around the table to get in my face.
 “If we’re going to help you, we graduate.
 That’s it!
 That’s not up for discussion.”

 “Okay, okay—chill.”
 I sighed, fearful of getting sucker punched again.
 “I promise that you will graduate.
 One way or another.”

-That was when I remembered—
+That was when I remembered where the truth was hidden—

 “Explain?”
 Rionriv said with a cocked eyebrow.

-“And if you don’t?”
-Sharzin asked as we rounded the final stack of books and approached where I knew our quarry would be.
+“If I don’t what?”
+I replied as we rounded the final stack of books and approached where I knew our quarry would be.

 “Survive the night?”

-Looking around the dimly lit, forgotten stack, I searched for the markers.
+Glancing around the dimly lit, forgotten stack, I searched for the markers.
 “Alright.
 Grand Central Library, Sub-Basement Two, Stack Eighteen, Column Six, Row One.”

 “Whoa—wait!”
 Rionriv gasped.
 “How’d you use a spell without an incantation?”

-Ignoring her, I continued to mutter to myself the quest's location like a mantra.
-Each whisper of a breath stirred the dust that had already been kicked up by our presence.
+Ignoring her, I continued to mutter the quest's location like a mantra.
+Each whisper of my breath stirred the dust already kicked up by our presence.
 And then I found it.

 A simple book with a black leather cover.
 It was slim, no more than an inch or two thick, with two distinct markings.